 Previously I was Alexander von Humboldt Foundation Senior Research Fellow at the Free University of Berlin, Germany (2019/2021).
 I was a guest researcher at the IMéRA Institute of the Advanced Studies of the Aix-Marseille University, France (2018/2019).
 I also worked as Marie Curie Research Fellow at the University of Edinburgh, UK, carrying on the EU funded project “Emotions First” (Marie Curie Individual Fellowship) at the Eidyn Centre.
 I worked as Teaching Fellow at the same University, both in the Department of Philosophy and at the Moray House School of Education (2016/2018).
 Before that, I worked as postdoctoral research fellow at Ca’ Foscari University of Venice, Italy (2013/2015).

-My research interests centre around Social Epistemology, Philosophy of Emotions, Philosophy of Mind, and History of philosophy (I have a specific expertise in Ancient Greek philosophy).
-This includes interest in 4EA cognition, feminist epistemology, virtue epistemology, ancient and contemporary theories of mind and knowledge, virtue ethics, and educational theories.
-I’m increasingly working on topics in applied epistemology, especially related to critical dialogue, and applied ethics, in particular on training compassion for the healthcare practitioners and theories of wellbeing.
+My research interests centre around Philosophy of Emotions, Philosophy of Mind, Social Epistemology, and History of Philosophy (I have a specific expertise in Ancient Greek philosophy).
+This includes interest in 4EA Cognition, Feminist Epistemology, Virtue Epistemology, Ancient and Contemporary Theories of Mind and Knowledge, Virtue Ethics, and Educational Theories.
+I’m increasingly working on topics in Applied Epistemology, especially related to Critical Dialogue and Theories of Well-Being, focusing in particular on training compassion in the healthcare system.

 I did my PhD at the Ca’ Foscari University of Venice, supervisor Prof. Luigi Vero Tarca, in collaboration with the UPR76 CNRS Paris and Sorbonne University of Paris under the supervision of Prof. Luc Brisson.